 method accepts the key

-name to extract the field from the mentioned user.
+to extract the field from the mentioned user.
+The key should be id

-It will add the new data attribute named mentions_[YOUR FIELD NAME]
+It will add the new data attribute named mentioned_[YOUR PLUCK LEY]

 You can use different characters to trigger different types of mentions.
 This is useful when you want to mention different types of entities (e.g., users, tags, variables).